Medellin Coffee Tour

 Colombian Adventures | Visiting a Coffee Farm outside Medellin

-After a delicious breakfast and of course a cup of coffee (or 3) it is time to learn a bit about the process.
+After a delicious breakfast and several cups of coffee, it was time to learn about the coffee process.

 Colombian Adventures | Visiting a Coffee Farm outside Medellin

-Next up is a tour of the fields.
-Don’t forget to wear footwear suitable for walking in the mountains.
-Oh, and remember you are in a cloud forest so it is liable to rain at any minute!
+Next is a tour of the fields—wear suitable footwear for walking in the mountains.
+Remember that rain is likely since you are in a cloud forest, so pack your waterproof jacket!

 Colombian Adventures | Visiting a Coffee Farm outside Medellin